Table of Contents

 Serial

-To implement this, perform the following steps:
+To set up multithreaded serial communication in a QAction, perform the following steps:

-1. Building the request
+1. Build the request

-2. Processing the responses
+2. Process the responses

-3. Running the QAction after the response
+3. Run the QAction after the response

-Step 1: Building the request
+Step 1: Build the request

-Assume the following multi-threaded timer is defined:
+Assume the following multithreaded timer is defined:

 <Timer id="1" options="ip:1000,1;each:5000;pollingrate:30,10,10;threadPool:20,5,221,222,223,224,225,15000;dynamicthreadpool:220;qactionBefore:1010;qactionAfter:1012">